 15. Match-day car wash

-As one final means of raising cash on match day, why not clean some of the cars that sit motionless in the car park during the game?
+As one final means of raising cash on match day, why not clean some of the cars in the car park during the game?

 As their owners sit and watch the match, charge them each a fiver and get your sponge out to give their car a quick once over.
-Again, it's not going to revolutionise your club's fundraising efforts – but it's a handy £30 into the bank account every weekend.
+This could be a quick earner in an hour by a collection of volunteers that reaps immediate reward for the club's bank account every weekend.